iondis/ICO-Landing-Page/README.md

 # Sample ICO Landing Page

 A simple landing page sample for an ICO page.
 Displays typical content and features that are used in the ICO space.
-Based on Ruby on Rails template by [Inspinia](https://wrapbootstrap.com/theme/inspinia-responsive-admin-theme-WB0R5L90S).
+Based on Ruby on Rails template by asdf

 # Local development